NickGowdy/MarsRoverChallenge/README.md

 # MarsRoverChallenge
-Mars Rover Challenge solved in c#
+This is an example of how to do the Mars Rover Challenge in c#.